 Techniques, methods & infrastructure

 Voice production and the audio waveform are observed by means of laryngeal high-speed videos with simultaneous high-quality microphone recordings.
-The obtained data are analyzed in MATLAB.

 - Objective differentiation of dysphonic voice quality types (2018)